Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Policy Equivalence Pruning

-A common way to apply equivalence pruning is to store in a set the signatures of all policies previously removed from $\mathrm{Queue}$.
-Then, at the removal of a new policy $\pi$, we can verify whether $\sign(\pi)$ is or not in the set.
-If it is, then $\pi$ doesn't need to be expanded and is discarded.
-Otherwise, $\sign(\pi)$ is added to the set, and the algorithm proceeds ordinarily.
-Such a set is usually called $\mathtt{Closed}$ in classical planning literature.
-We call it $\done$ to avoid confusion with the policies property of ``closedness''.
+In order to employ equivalence pruning, we need to store information about the policies that were already expanded.
+The naive way to do this would be to store each policy in a set, and then, when expanding a new policy, check if any policy in the set is equivalent to it.
+However, this would neither be time nor memory-efficient.
+Therefore, we focus on equivalence relations defined in the following way.
+Let $\sign$ be a function that maps policies to objects called \emph{signatures}.
+Given such a function, we define an equivalence relation $\sim$ between policies by declaring $\pi_1 \sim \pi_2$ iff $\sign(\pi_1) = \sign(\pi_2)$.
+Note that this way the signature of a policy is the representative of its equivalence class.

-We note that using $\sign = \front$ in classical planning is sound but does not ensure optimality as it considers solutions with different costs equivalent.
-Straightforwardly setting $\sign(\pi) = \langle \front(\pi), g(\pi) \rangle$ solves this problem.
-However, classical planning literature goes a step further.
-They use a \emph{reopening} approach.
-With reopening, A$^*$ expands a policy $\pi$ iff $\sign(\pi) \not\in \done$ or each previously expanded policy $\pi'$ with $\sign(\pi') = \sign(\pi)$ had $g(\pi') > g(\pi)$.
-This allows A$^*$ to be both sound and optimal with $\sign = \front$.
-The reopening approach can be seen as an asymmetrical pruning relation.
-Classical planning literature also shows that reopening is not required to ensure optimality when the used heuristic function has a \emph{consistency} property \citep{edelkamp2011heuristic}.
-In this work, we don't apply reopening or define consistency for AND$^*$ but still determine whether optimality is ensured by default by each presented equivalence-pruning concept.
-Our main concerns are soundness, completeness, and empirical performance.
+Algorithm~\ref{alg:and-star-ep} shows the pseudocode for AND$^*$ with equivalence pruning.
+It uses a set called $\done$ to store the signatures of the policies that were already expanded.
+At the removal of a new policy $\pi$, it checks if $\sign(\pi)$ is in $\done$.
+If it is, then $\pi$ is skipped.
+Otherwise, $\sign(\pi)$ is added to $\done$, and $\pi$ is normally expanded.